-All cases will be kept under constant review and consideration given to a referral to social care for assessment for statutory services, if the child's situation does not appear to be improving or is getting worse.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
+Any such cases will be kept under constant review and consideration given to a referral to CSCS for assessment for statutory services if the pupil's situation is not improving or is worsening.

 The school's Offer of Early Help is available on the school website and hard copies available on request.